cloudblue/connect-eaas-core/docs/tutorials/webapp/test_api.md

     }'
 ```

-You should receive the following response:
+Consequently, you should receive the following response:

 ``` json
 {